Holbeck and its Fancy Factories

 Across the railway bridge on the corner of Nineveh Road and Marshall Street stands the ornate brick building of Holbeck Public Library.
 Built in 1901 to a design of William Bakewell, this building also makes use of the Burmantoft glazed terracotta tiling.
 (Picture)

-On the corner of Marshall Street and Sweet Street West, it was in this pub that the train drivers' ASLEF trade union was founded.
-A blue plaque has been fitted to the building to note the pub's historical significance.
+The Commercial Pub On the corner of Marshall Street and Sweet Street West, it was in this pub that the train drivers' ASLEF trade union was founded.
+A blue plaque was fitted to the building to note the pub's historical significance, with the pub now disused though the plaque has been moved to the Middleton Railway for safe keeping and is on display there.

 St Matthew’s Church and Matthew Murray’s tomb